-A default judgment has been made against dating app Tinder at the Munich District Court.
+A default judgment has been made against dating app Tinder at the Munich REgional Court.
 It was awarded after the defendants did not attend court proceedings for an infringement hearing put forward by Hoccer.
 MTCH, which operates Tinder, is requesting a stay of enforcement against the decision.

 In January 2019, an infringement case was filed by communication service Hoccer for the German part of European patent EP 2 45 4894.
 There are four defendants in the case, including three US entities and one European entity.
 The case was split into two corresponding processes.

-The Munich District Court temporarily dismissed proceedings against the three US operations, Match Group LLC, Match Group Inc and Tinder.
+The Munich REgional Court temporarily dismissed proceedings against the three US operations, Match Group LLC, Match Group Inc and Tinder.
 The fourth European proceedings were scheduled for May 2019.
 All four defendants operate under the Tinder brand.

 Berlin-based company Hoccer develops messengers for ad-hoc communication on mobile devices.
 This includes its Hoccer app, which since 2009 has enabled encrypted data exchange between users.